 As Tap In added coverage for more leagues (such as MLS in the U.S. and Liga MX in Mexico), we needed to add more teams’ crests.
 I worked with Mike to develop about two dozen of the crests used in the app today.

-At Tap In, we have team members living in Minnesota, Texas, Ohio, and even Norway.
-Thanks to platforms like Slack and Trello, we’re all able to keep in touch, even when many of us have never even met in person.
+At Tap In, we were a distributed team with members living in Minnesota, Texas, Ohio, and even Norway.
+Thanks to platforms like Slack and Trello, we were able to keep in touch, even when many of us had never even met in person.

-It’s been a blast building a project like this.
-Every team member contributes due to their passion for soccer and even if we haven’t met on the playing field, we’ve built a sense of camaraderie that transcends sport and technology.
+It was a blast building a project like this.
+Every team member contributed due to their passion for soccer and even if we hadn’t met on the playing field, we built a sense of camaraderie that transcends sport and technology.